Stickybacks - Definition and Description

 Much of the research into this genre of photography was undertaken by photo historian David Simkin (see the amazing http://www.photohistory-sussex.co.uk/), but with that notable exception, there doesn't seem to be a lot of interest out there into this whole forgotten sub genre of smaller size portrait photographs.

 1. sizes tend to be anything from just over around one inch square (25mm) square -to up to 2½ in (60mm) tall/wide by around one and a quarter inch(30mm) tall.

 2. Stickybacks generally had gum on the reverse side which was activated when moistened (hence the name "Stickybacks).
 Over the years however this has often been lost.

 3. Some had the studio name/address and a strip or image number at the top or bottom of the image.
-The more recognizable prints included the work "Stickyback" or a variation of it in the studio name.
+The more recognizable prints included the word "Stickyback" or a variation of it in the studio name.
 Others might have numbers scratched into the negative, or a simple number on a card just visible at one edge of the image.
 When the customer cut up the strip of photos they might trim these, so the information bar or number appeared either at the top or bottom of the image.
-Often the information bar was wholly or partially removed, particularly where these photos have been put into an album.
+Often the information bar / sign board was wholly or partially removed, particularly where these photos have been put into an album.
 The information bar / sign board was the easiest way the photographer could include his/her own advert with the product.
 The negative / job number in the image was used to link the sitter with his or her prints.